 If you’re able to sew several times a week, consider finding a spot in the corner of a room where you can set up your machine and supplies and leave it all out as you work on a project.
 You’ll enjoy sewing so much more if you don’t have to set up your sewing area every time you want to sew.

-Sewing Space Zones
+Organizing Sewing Supplies by Zones

 The Cutting Zone